aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-print/_index.md

 #### **Programming Sample**
 The following code example shows how to invoke the utility class to print via XPS.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Print-PrintDiagramVisXPSPrinterAPI-PrintDiagramVisXPSPrinterAPI.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Print-PrintDiagramVisXPSPrinterAPI-PrintDiagramVisXPSPrinterAPI.cs" >}}

 There are two overloads of the XpsPrintHelper.Print method.
 The first overload takes an Aspose.Diagram.Diagram object and saves it into a MemoryStream in the XPS format.
 Then it invokes the other XpsPrintHelper.Print overload.